 During this course, students will explore a variety of different types of business organisation, from the large multi-national companies such as Amazon, to the characteristics of small and medium enterprises (SMEs) and entrepreneurs with reasons for levels of success.
 Working in small groups, students will then set up their own small enterprise and take responsibility for devising a business idea and putting this into practice.
-Students will also learn how a business manages its' money and people, and how it markets products that people want to buy.
+Students will also learn how a business manages its money and people, and how it markets products that people want to buy.

-This BTEC course is assessed mainly through coursework and is equivalent to one GCSE All learners will develop a range of knowledge and skills relevant to the business world and that are essential for successful performance in working life.
+This BTEC course is assessed mainly through coursework and is equivalent to one GCSE.
+All learners will develop a range of knowledge and skills relevant to the business world that are essential for successful performance in working life.

-Investigations, case studies, coursework and presentations are a core element of the course.
+Investigations, case studies, coursework and presentations.